~~ Take pride in your knowledge and presentation of it!

 Leaving the room during class:

-a) You must have a signed agenda book/pass to leave the room.
+a) You must follow school policy to leave the room.

 b) Only one person is allowed to leave at a time.